hands holding sea salt

 Anti-inflammatory and antiviral properties that assist the immune system

 I add a handful of this vibrant, living food to lunch or dinner each day as part of my commitment to rebuilding from the inside out.
-These tiny greens carry a tremendous amount of life force and healing energy—without burdening the liver or feeding pathogens.

 Why I Personally Choose to Supplement with Essential Amino Acids